rorycl/sshagentca/README.md

 into the forwarded agent which is signed by `caprivatekey` with the parameters set out in `settings.yaml` and restrictions as noted below.

-sshagentca generates a new key and corresponding certificate to insert into the client's ssh-agent.
-The key is an ECDSA key pair with a P-384 curve for fast key generation; the CA key you provide to sign the certificate may be a different type (e.g. RSA).
+sshagentca generates a new key and corresponding certificate to insert into the client's ssh-agent, signed using ed25519 keys.
+The CA key you provide to sign the certificate may be a different key.

 Clients can authenticate to sshagentca using any key type supported by go's `x/crypto/ssh` package, including ed25519 keys introduced in go